What’s included in the hire price?

 Barbecue, charcoal & BBQ tools

 Outdoor table and chairs for al fresco family meals

-External shower (hot and cold, great for washing muddy boots/sand and pets!!)
+External shower (hot and cold, great for washing muddy boots)

 25m water fill hose